cwmatthew/clarusway-devenv/README.md

     <img src="./assets/iterm2.png" alt="iterm2" style="zoom: 50%;" />

   > *macOS comes with stock "Terminal.app", but it is recommended to install iterm2.*

+  On preferences change terminal font to "MesloLGS NF", it is done.

 ### Linux